Vacation redux: British tourists return to Portugal beaches

 Arriving tourists needed to show a negative PCR test for COVID-19 taken within the previous 72 hours.

-Both Portugal and the United Kingdom have reduced their seven-day rolling average of new COVID-19 cases per 100,000 people to between 3 and 4.
+Both Portugal and the United Kingdom have reduced their seven-day rolling average of new COVID-19 cases per 100,000 people to between three and four.
 Authorities said that rate was low enough to relax restrictions.

 The Portuguese government on Saturday announced that people from European countries with COVID-19 incidence rates below 500 cases per 100,000 people over 14 days can now also make nonessential trips to Portugal.
 That means most Europeans can travel to Portugal, as long as they can show a negative test.

-The U.K. government has put Portugal and 11 other countries on a so-called Green List of low-risk territories.
-British people returning home from those areas do no need to go into quarantine.
+The U.K. government has put Portugal and 11 other countries on a so-called green list of low-risk territories.
+British people returning home from those areas don't need to go into quarantine.